danielknox/headlight/README.md

 A easy to use L298N library to control bike headlights with Arduino.

 ## NOTICE
-L298N modules have the ability to drive upto 4 DC devices motors at once, this library is intended to pilot only one headlight.
+L298N modules have the ability to drive upto 4 DC devices at once, this library is intended to pilot only one headlight.
 So if you need to drive more lights (e.g. hazards), you either need another instance of this library or (more likely) the hazard library.

 ## INSTALL THE LIBRARY
 Download this repository as a .zip file and from the Arduino IDE go to *Sketch -> Include library -> Add .ZIP Library*